Arvanaghi/CheckPlease/README.md

 ## Adding to your code

 Take the checks in the repository and add them to your own custom code.
-Copy and paste the check itself (along with any required libraries) and use the if-else check to determine if your real code should run.
-You can, and should, chain more than one check together.
-Your payload woudl require all checks to pass prior to your real code running.
+Add the checks you want into nested `if` statements.
+You can, and should, chain more than one together.
+If the system passes all your checks, your payload will execute.

-**Example:**
+**Example:** ensuring the username is as expected, and the time zone is not UTC:

 ```
 import getpass